mhdbnbd/deccs_ddc/tasks_code.md

 Ongoing/done(to be reviewed) :

-- Can run on (no? gpu/ yes luke)
-- Adapt the Autoencoder to include DDC functionalities: Integrating symbolic tags more tightly into the clustering process by using them as additional features or constraints.
-- Add DDC Modules and Functions: Cluster-level explanations, Pairwise loss integration.
+- Merge all pipelines :
   - main_tags (tags in clustering)
   - main_tags2 (tags in clustering and autoencoder )

+- handleDataLeakage : (critical prio)
+  - attributes in the AwA2Dataset.load_attributes does not stand for the symbolic tags
+  - The load_predicates(pred_file) reads symbolic tag vectors (attributes) for each image instead of FOR EACH LABEL
+  - SOLUTION : dict map each image with its tags using labels, i.e. image x with label y + label y has tags z = data is image x, tags z (label y is omitted from training)
+  - input data : (.jpg, (vector of size 50))
+  - Implement explicit train/test splits

+- Add DDC Modules and Functions: Cluster-level explanations, Pairwise loss integration.
 - Can train an autoencoder to extract embeddings.
 - Can apply KMeans clustering to embeddings.
 - can jointly learn symbolic attributes.
 - Utility Functions for evaluating results.

 Done :
+- Can run on (no? gpu/ yes luke)
+- Adapt the Autoencoder to include DDC functionalities: Integrating symbolic tags more tightly into the clustering
+- process by using them as additional features or constraints.
 - fix luke error (PIL.UnidentifiedImageError: cannot identify image file/corrupted images.
 - improve data availability and code portability
 - Utility Functions for loading tags.